kiborisov/terminus/README.md

 ## The problem

 Pre-training pipelines filter web text through heuristic quality signals before data reaches a training run.
 Most of these signals -- stop-word ratio, punctuation density, mean word length -- were calibrated on English CommonCrawl data.
 When applied unchanged to other languages, they systematically discard content that isn't actually low quality.
 It just isn't English-shaped.
+Same argument can be made about English-calibrated tokenizers.

 Terminus quantifies this gap for Russian, identifies the specific signal responsible, and validates the finding with an LLM quality judge.